AMD unveils speedy processors and graphics chips for 2018

 The mobile chips feature 22 percent more productivity performance, 150 percent better graphics performance than a competing Intel i7-7500Uvi, and up to 13.5 hours of battery life.

-Ubisoft announced that Far Cry 5 will support Radeon RX Vega specific features like Rapid Packed Math as well as Radeon FreeSync 2 technology.
-Radeon RX Vega owners will be able to run Far Cry 5 at exceptional fidelity, with stunning frame rates and beautiful image quality, AMD said.
+Ubisoft announced that Far Cry 5 will support Radeon RX Vega-specific features like Rapid Packed Math, as well as Radeon FreeSync 2 technology.
+AMD promised that Radeon RX Vega owners will be able to run Far Cry 5 at exceptional fidelity, with stunning frame rates and beautiful image quality.